The Ambition Metric Builder is a powerful and flexible interface that lets you translate Salesforce activity into

-3. When you are satisfied with your Metric click the blue Open Spot Checker button.
+3. When you are satisfied with your Metric, click the Open Spot Checker button.

 4. Select a Date and Salesforce User to verify the Metric accuracy.
 Click the Spot Check button.

 Things to Note about Spot Checking:

 - You will use an API Call within your Salesforce instance every time that you select a date, user, and click the "Spot Check" button on an Ambition Metric page.
 Making an API Call allows Ambition to spot check the respective Metric's logic against your live Salesforce data.

-2. In the case you are updating an existing metric rather then create a net new Metric → If you are attempting to Spot Check a Date which is previous to the Lock Date found under the Metric name, learn more about Lock Dates here, the Spot Check will come up null.
+- When updating an existing Metric rather than creating a new Metric, keep in mind that if you are attempting to Spot Check a Date which is previous to the Lock Date found under the Metric name, learn more about Lock Dates here, the Spot Check will come up null.

 5. Access the Metric's accuracy and adjust filters as needed.